aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_ring_guides/ratd_ring_lab_guides/ipvpn_setup_lab_guide.rst

       .. note::

          Since BGP is only providing our VPN control-plane, only PE nodes attached to customer devices will require the BGP peering.
-In this topology **EOS2** is not a PE but a P router and as such will not have any BGP configuration.
+In this topology, all active nodes are functioning as **PE** so will require BGP EVPN peerings to the Route Reflector.

       .. code-block:: text